This page may contain affiliate links.

 Is Drip Worth the Price?

-Drip charges premium pricing because the automation capabilities genuinely justify it.
+Drip charges premium pricing because the automation capabilities justify it.
 The $39 entry point makes sense if you're an established business that can immediately utilize advanced segmentation and workflows.
 But without a free trial, you're betting significant monthly budget on whether the platform's complexity matches your needs.

 For businesses doing under $10k monthly revenue, this pricing tier typically doesn't pay for itself until you're fully utilizing the automation features.